 Archive for May 9th, 2012

-Eunice P. Shadd, subscription agent for “The New National Era,” before becoming 1st African-American woman graduate of Howard University of College of Medicine
+Eunice P. Shadd, subscription agent for “The New National Era,” before becoming 1st African-American woman graduate of Howard University College of Medicine

 In 1877, Eunice P. Shadd, younger sister of Mary Ann Shadd Cary, was the first African-American woman to confer a medical degree from the Howard University College of Medicine.
 The first four women graduates were of European nationality.